Bohjka/KiLink/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/Bohjka/KiLink/issues) if you want to contribute.

+## ⚠️ Disclaimer

+**KiLink** is an unofficial, third-party tool and is **not** affiliated with, endorsed by, or sponsored by [Kick.com](https://kick.com) or any of its parent companies.

+- **Content Liability:** This application automatically collects URLs posted by users in public chat rooms.
+The developer is not responsible for the content, safety, or validity of any links collected.
+Users should exercise caution and use their own judgment before clicking on any third-party links.
+- **As-Is Software:** This software is provided "as is", without warranty of any kind.
+- **Terms of Service:** By using this application, you are solely responsible for ensuring your usage complies with Kick.com's Terms of Service and any other applicable local laws.

 ## 📄 License

 This project uses a **Custom License**.
 It is free for personal and educational use, but commercial use, modification, or redistribution is strictly prohibited.
 See the [LICENSE](LICENSE) file for the full Terms of Use.